hmorchid/ada-project-analytixxperts2023/index.md

 ## Introduction
 Join us on this cinematic journey as we unravel the data story behind diversity in films.
 We will dissect this relationship by analyzing a variety of films across genres, from blockbuster hits to indie gems, our research will shed light on whether films with diverse casts resonate more profoundly with audiences and critics alike.

 By navigating in the data we will uncover the patterns, understand the impacts, and discover whether the movies we love are a reflection of the diverse world we live in.
-Are diverse casts just a trend, or are they a key ingredient to a film's success and legacy?
+Are diverse casts just a trend, or are they a key ingredient to a film's success ?
 Let the data respond !

 ## Let's do a first naive analysis of the data